uiuc-ling-cl/uiuc-ling-cl.github.io/ling448/syllabus.md

 Grades will be assessed on a 100-point scale:

-* Lecture attendance, lab exercises and theory assessments (via Moodle) will make up 30% of the overall grade:
+* Lecture attendance, lab exercises and theory assessments will make up 30% of the overall grade:
 	* Attendance: **10%**
 	* Mid-term assessment: **10%**
 	* End-term assessment: **10%**